-The security forces continued to use excessive force against demonstrators.
+Security forces used excessive force to disperse pro-democracy protesters.
 Journalists, human rights defenders and others expressing dissent were arbitrarily arrested.
-Impunity was widespread.
-The right to adequate housing was not fulfilled.
+Prisons remained overcrowded and impunity was widespread.

 Freedom of expression

-In February, an Anti-Crime Brigade captain in Kipé, a neighbourhood of Conakry, was arrested and charged with torturing a man in police custody in March 2016.
-At least 10 other gendarmerie and police officers were suspended over the incident, but were not brought to justice.
+Also, in February, an Anti-Crime Brigade captain in Kipé, a neighborhood of Conakry, was sentenced to six years in prison for torturing a man in police custody in March 2016.
+At least 10 other gendarmerie and police officers were suspended over the incident but were not brought to justice.

 In the case of the 2009 Conakry stadium massacre, the Minister of Justice pledged in November that the trial would start by June 2020, but said it would require the creation of a special court and training for the judges.
 Earlier, the Supreme Court dismissed all the appeals following the end of the investigation, including the appeals of the victims against the dismissal of the charges against Mathurin Bangoura and Bienvenue Lamah.
 Over 150 protesters were killed and 100 women subjected to sexual violence in September 2009.